local-minima-lab/expops-docs/docs/features/reporting.md

 # Chart Generation

 This guide covers how to write chart code for ExpOps.
-For configuration details, see [Reporting Features](../features/reporting.md).
+For configuration details, see the Probe paths and Chart Dependencies sections below.

 ## Static Charts

 Static charts generate PNG image files that are saved to disk.

 **Configuration**: Chart entrypoints are configured in `project_config.yaml` under `reporting.static_entrypoint`.
-See [Reporting Features](../features/reporting.md) for configuration details.
+See the Probe paths and Chart Dependencies sections below for details.

 ### Chart Functions